genehemias/pig_block_mod/README.md

 ## Installation
-Place this folder (unzipped) in the `../minetest<version>/mods/` folder The folder name should be 'elinor_mod'
+Place this folder (unzipped) in the `../minetest<version>/mods/` folder The folder name should be 'pig_block_mod'

 ## Usage
 block can be found in the inventory in creative mode. seearch for 'pigblock'

-OR, if you have the 'give' privilege, type the command `/giveme elinor_mod:pigblock`
+OR, if you have the 'give' privilege, type the command `/giveme pig_block_mod:pigblock`

 ## License